Linda Varone | Nurturing Spaces Feng Shui

 Learn how to use window treatments to keep your home cool.

-Before the day heats-up, early morning, close your windows and draw your drapes, blinds and shutters, especially in bedrooms and unused rooms.
-(Some of the older houses on Beacon Hill have interior shutters for just this purpose.)
-If you have skylights consider adding adjustable shades to them for the hot days.
-Are your drapes lined to keep out sunlight, heat and cold?
+Before the day heats up, in the early morning, close your windows and draw your drapes, blinds, and shutters, especially in bedrooms, sun-drenched rooms, and unused rooms.
+(Some of the older houses on Beacon Hill, Boston, have interior shutters for just this purpose.
+(In the old days, shutters weren’t for decoration.)
+In modern Rome, there is a daily ritual of opening, closing, and adjusting windows and solid shutters as the sun moves across the sky.
+Are your drapes lined to keep out sunlight, heat, and cold?
 Are your shades room-darkening?
 You may want to close out the heat in all the windows of your home, or maybe just the rooms facing the sun.
-As the day gets cooler open your window treatments.
-If it is a cool evening, open the windows to catch the cooling breezes.
-If the night is cool, leave your windows open and sleep with the cool air from outdoors, moved by a fan placed in or by the window.
-I personally prefer to sleep in an air-cooled bedroom, than in an air-conditioned bedroom.
+If you have skylights, consider adding adjustable shades to them for the hot days.
+As the day gets cooler, you can open your window treatments.

-Experiment with this and see what works best for you.
-If you don’t like to feel closed-in, then try solar shades.
-These are mounted like window shades, but are made of several densities of heavy plastic mesh that blocks out different degrees of light (and heat) while allowing a veiled view of the out-of-doors.
+If you feel claustrophobic or cut off from nature when your window treatments are closed, then consider solar shades or variations on them.
+They are mounted like window shades and are made of one of several densities of heavy plastic mesh that block out different degrees of light (and heat) while allowing a veiled view of the outdoors.
+You have probably seen them at your local Starbucks.

 plantation shutter photo by simonsimages